BestTimesToVisit.com Logo

 Jerusalem Light Rail (A-Train)

 This modern tram system is the backbone of public transport in Jerusalem, connecting major hubs from Pisgat Ze'ev in the north to Mount Herzl in the southwest.
-It's efficient for crossing the city, especially during peak hours when traffic can be brutal.
+It's efficient for crossing the city and avoiding traffic, especially for reaching the Old City.

 Buses (Egged)

-Egged operates an extensive bus network covering areas not reached by the light rail, including many neighborhoods and attractions further afield.
-They are a budget-friendly way to get around, but can be slower due to traffic and frequent stops.
+Egged operates an extensive bus network covering areas not reached by the light rail, including many neighborhoods and further afield.
+They are a budget-friendly option for reaching specific points of interest or exploring beyond the main tourist routes.

 Walking